Jazz-Man/php-lsp/prompt.md

 This is a custom Language Server Protocol (LSP) server for PHP, implemented in Rust using `async-lsp` and following Specification-Driven Development (SDD) principles with `spec-kit-plus`.
 The goal is to create a lightweight, modular, and hackable LSP that provides full PHP language support comparable to PHPStorm's built-in capabilities.

+## Personal Motivation & Business Case

+### Personal Motivation
+One of my main motivations for this project is that I've long dreamed of writing an LSP server in Rust using modern async tools.
+I'm also not satisfied with the current state of PHP support in existing tools.
+I've used [Intelephense](https://intelephense.com/) extensively — while it's quite powerful and feature-rich, it often feels heavy, opaque, and hard to extend or debug.
+Similarly, JetBrains IDEs, although popular, tend to be resource-intensive and somewhat rigid for modern PHP workflows.
+What I really want is something lightweight, modular, and hackable — a language server that's truly optimized for my workflow and that I fully control.
+That's what pushed me toward building a custom solution from scratch.

+### Business Value & Time Savings
+This custom LSP is not just a technical exercise - it's a strategic investment that will save me significant time and money:

+- **License Cost Savings**: Avoiding annual subscriptions to PhpStorm (~$100-200/year) or Intelephense (~$40-100/year) by having a custom, open-source solution
+- **Time Efficiency**: Having full control over the LSP means I can optimize it specifically for my workflow and the specific PHP projects I work on
+- **Customization**: Tailor the LSP to my exact needs rather than paying for features I don't use in commercial solutions
+- **WordPress-Specific Features**: The advanced WordPress hooks system support that only PHPStorm provides adequately (but at a high cost) will be available in my custom Zed-based setup
+- **Long-term Maintainability**: Having source code control means I can maintain and extend the LSP as my needs evolve without being dependent on third-party vendors

 ## Technical Stack

 - **Language**: Rust